jonasschnelli/dbb-app/README.md

 ```

-## dbb-daemon
+## dbb-app
-The dbb daemon can be enabled with the configure option `--enable-daemon`.
-Optional the gui can be added with `--with-gui=qt5`.
+The dbb app will be built if `--enable-daemon` or `--with-gui=qt5` is set.
+The app optionaly includes the daemon functionality if `--enable-daemon` is set.
+The daemon can run without gui.

 ## dbb-cli